Coder-Pham/Flutter-App-Build/hacker_news/README.md

 We will work with *insert()* method:
 - *@Required* Table name which you insert a tuple in.
 - *@Required* A tuple is inserted as **Map<String, dynamic>**.
 So therefore, we should add a method in **ItemModel** for convertion.
+- *@Optional* **conflictAlgorithm**: in case of adding new item to table with duplicate primary key, we can choose which to do with that new item (ignore or update).

 # Repository class